mmastrac/automedia/README.md

 The tool currently supports the following operations:

- * Printing/logging to list media files
+ * **Printing/logging to list media files**: view your media files at a glance
- * Verification of media correctness via `ffmpeg` (test-decoding of supported files)
+ * **Verification of media correctness via `ffmpeg`**: test-decoding of supported files to find bitrot
- * Transcoding media libraries to other formats via `ffmpeg`
+ * **Transcoding media libraries to other formats via `ffmpeg`**: archive your media in a lossless/high-quality format, transcode for daily use or for older devices
- * PAR2 creation and verification
+ * **PAR2 creation and verification**: prevent future bitrot of data at rest

+## But why?

+You can replace much of what this tool does using `find`, `xargs`, `grep` and a dash of scripting, but `automedia` deals with all of the incantations itself and has some intelligence to handle interaction with complex tools like as `ffmpeg`.

+## Requirements

+`automedia` requires the `ffmpeg` and `par2` executables to be fully operational.
+These must exist on the path for the application to function.
+It is recommended to use the dockerized version of this application as these requirements will be packaged up with it.

 ## Installation

-Automedia can be installed via pip, or can be run with all binary dependencies in a Docker container.
+`automedia` can be installed via pip, or can be run with all binary dependencies in a Docker container.

 ### Via pip